raspberrychris/cryptotravellers/content/blog/how-to-buy-monero-xmr-in-the-uk.md

 If you do want to try peer-to-peer exchanges or marketplaces, then most people recommend LocalMonero because it has been established for some time now and offers good security features including encryption and two factor authentication if desired.
 It also requires less

+## LocalMonero.co

+[Local Monero](/link/local-monero) provides a comprehensive P2P service and charges around 5%.
+If you are familiar with LocalBitcoins then you LocalMonero will feel very familiar.
+If you are concerned about protecting your identity then you will be pleased to know you don't need to verify your ID.

+> Local Monero provides direct GBP -> XMR transfers.

+## Liberalcoins.com

+## Moneroforcash

+## Buying Monero on Exchanges

 ## What are some of the risks associated with buying Monero online?

 There are many risks associated with buying Monero online, chief among which is the risk of identity theft and fraud.
 It's not unusual for people to either buy cryptocurrency from a scammer or be scammed themselves into sending money without receiving any goods in return.
 This may seem like an unlikely scenario but it does happen more often than you might think!
 The best advice would be to avoid these methods unless absolutely necessary as there are many other ways of buying Monero (XMR) more reliably than this at present.